Upper Approximation Bounds for Neural Oscillators: Conclusions

 \section{Conclusions}

 In this study, two upper approximation bounds of the neural oscillator consisting of a second-order ODE followed by an MLP are derived for approximating the causal and uniformly continuous operators between continuous temporal function spaces and for approximating the uniformly asymptotically incrementally stable second-order dynamical systems.
 The established proof method of the upper approximation bound for approximating the causal continuous operators can also be directly applied to the SS models consisting of a linear time-continuous complex RNN followed by an MLP.
-In this study, Theorem 1 indicates that for the causal continuous operators, the decay rate in the approximation error polynomially diminishes as the hidden-layer width of the MLP ${\it{\Gamma}}(\cdot)$ increases.
+Theorem 1 indicates that for the causal continuous operators, the { convergence rate} in the approximation error polynomially diminishes as the { hidden-layer width} of the MLP ${\it{\Gamma}}(\cdot)$ increases.
 Thus, the neural oscillator for approximating the causal continuous operators between continuous temporal function spaces also faces the curse of parametric complexity.
 Theorem 2 demonstrates that for approximating the uniformly asymptotically incrementally stable second-order dynamical systems, the neural oscillator can provide an approximation error scaling polynomially with the reciprocals of the widths of the utilized MLPs.
-This implies that the curse of parametric complexity can be mitigated in this situation.
-The approximation error decay rate with respect to the hidden layer number of the MLP $\itPi(\cdot)$ in Theorem 1 and that with respect to the hidden layer width of the MLP $\itGamma(\cdot)$ in Theorem 2 have been validated through two numerical cases.
+This implies that the curse of parametric complexity can be overcome in this situation. { Four numerical cases are presented to validate the convergence rates of the derived approximation error bounds and to illustrate the convergence properties of the neural oscillator.
+The results show that the convergence rate with respect to the number of hidden layers of the MLP $\itPi(\cdot)$ in Theorem 1 and those with respect to the hidden-layer widths of the MLPs $\itGamma(\cdot)$ and $\itPi(\cdot)$ in Theorems 1 and 2 are consistent with the numerical results.
+A neural oscillator with a moderate network size can effectively approximate high-dimensional systems characterized by a small number of dominant modes.}

-This work only focuses on the approximation error bounds for the neural oscillator.
-Future research will address its generalization bounds to provide a more comprehensive theoretical understanding.